jometzg/airflow-custom-operator2/README.md

-# Airflow Custom Operator
+# Airflow Custom Livy Session Operator

-This project provides a custom Apache Airflow operator, `MyCustomOperator`, designed to extend the functionality of Airflow workflows.
+This project provides a custom Apache Airflow operator, `CustomSessionLivyOperator`, designed to extend the functionality of Airflow workflows.

+The existing LivyOperator uses the Livy batch API, but there are some scenarios where the Livy sessions API is required.
+One such scenario is submitting in-line Spark SQL.

+This Livy Session Operator provides a simplified Operator for sending Spark SQL to a Microsoft Fabric instance.

 ## Overview

-The `MyCustomOperator` allows users to define custom tasks within their Airflow DAGs, enabling more complex workflows tailored to specific needs.
+The `CustomSessionLivyOperator` allows users to define custom tasks within their Airflow DAGs, enabling more complex workflows tailored to specific needs.

 ## Installation